 In general, before starting Nasacort or Flonase, be sure to tell your doctor about all medications, vitamins, or herbs you’re taking.
 This information can help your doctor prevent any possible interactions.

 Nasacort and Flonase can both cause problems for people with certain medical conditions.
 If you have any of the conditions marked in the table below, talk to your doctor about whether taking Nasacort or Flonase is safe for you.

 |recent exposure to chickenpox or measles||X||X|

 Nasacort and Flonase are similar allergy medications.
 However, they do have some differences.
 The key differences may be:

-- What they treat: They both treat symptoms from allergic rhinitis.
-However, Flonase can also treat eye symptoms and non-allergic rhinitis symptoms.
+- What they treat.
+They both treat symptoms from allergic rhinitis.
+However, Flonase can also treat eye symptoms such as itchy, watery eyes.

-- Their possible drug interactions: Flonase has a slightly higher risk of drug interactions than Nasacort does.
+- Their possible drug interactions.
+Flonase has a slightly higher risk of drug interactions than Nasacort.